Frequently Asked Questions

 The correct form of address for the Lord-Lieutenant is:

 Written: The Lady Colgrain, His Majesty’s Lord-Lieutenant of Kent.

 In a speech: In the preamble the Lord-Lieutenant should be referred to as “My Lord-Lieutenant”.
 A speech might begin “Lord-Lieutenant, Ladies and Gentlemen ”.

 Conversation: On formal occasions – Lord-Lieutenant or Lady Colgrain.

 The appointment is not for a fixed period.
 A Lord-Lieutenant serves until his or her 75th Birthday.

 How does one get appointed as a Lord-Lieutenant?

 The Sovereign, on the recommendation of the Prime Minister, appoints Lord-Lieutenants.
-The opinions of a wide range of citizens in the county are taken before the Prime Minister advises The Queen on possible appointees.
+The opinions of a wide range of citizens in the county are taken before the Prime Minister advises The King on possible appointees.

 Who is eligible for appointment as a Lord-Lieutenant?